Skip to main content

 The real ace in Jasná's family deck, though, is Tatralandia, a massive water park complex 18 kilometers down the road in Liptovský Mikuláš.
 We're talking tropical pools, wave machines, water slides, and a so-called "hurricane factory" that delivers exactly the kind of controlled chaos kids crave.
 Many Jasná hotel packages include free Tatralandia entry in the room rate (look for "aquapass included" deals through Gopass), which makes it a zero-cost rainy day option.
 Without a package, entry runs €15 to €25 per person depending on the session.
 Your kids will beg to go twice.

 Jasná also runs evening skiing on the Biela Púť slope, 4.3 kilometers of lit piste that's the longest night skiing run in Central Europe outside the Alps.
 Večerné lyžovanie (evening skiing) operates nightly from 18:00 to 21:00.
 An evening pass costs €19 per adult and €14 per child if you buy through Gopass online.
-There's something genuinely magical about skiing under floodlights with your kid while the rest of the mountain goes dark and quiet around you.
+There's something magical about skiing under floodlights with your kid while the rest of the mountain goes dark and quiet around you.

 For a non-ski afternoon, the Demänovská jaskyňa slobody (Demänovská Cave of Freedom) sits just a few kilometers from the resort.
 It's a massive limestone cave system with stalactites, underground lakes, and the kind of geological drama that makes even screen-addicted tweens put their phones away.
 Guided tours run about 50 minutes.
 The cave stays a constant 6 to 7°C year-round, so bring layers, but your kids are already wearing ski gear so that's sorted.